chintanboghara/Networking-And-Protocols/OSI Model.md

 - **Standardization:** The OSI model provides a standard reference for networking and communication, which helps manufacturers, developers, and engineers ensure compatibility and interoperability between different systems and devices.
 - **Troubleshooting:** The layered approach makes it easier to troubleshoot network issues by isolating problems to a specific layer, helping network engineers and administrators identify and resolve problems more efficiently.
 - **Designing Networks:** The OSI model helps in understanding and designing networks by segmenting network functions and making it clear how data should flow across different devices.

----

-Let me know if you need further details on any specific layer or concepts related to the OSI model!